boyarsky/sybex-1Z0-815-chapter-11/README.md

 * Our [main book page](https://www.selikoff.net/ocp11-1/)
 * To buy the book: [Amazon](https://www.amazon.com/Oracle-Certified-Professional-Programmer-Study/dp/1119584701)

 Below is an outline of the chapter and the commands.
-Note that in this github repo, the commands are one line so you can copy/paste them intro your command line.
+Note that in this github repo, the commands are one line so you can copy/paste them into your command line.
 In the book, we used multiple lines for ease in reading/studying.

 # Creating and Running a Modular Program
 ## Creating the Files